Part II: Revenue Per Square Foot

 The Year-One Reality

-Assume the restaurant reaches 85% of projected revenue in Year One — a common outcome once opening excitement fades and the market establishes its rhythm.
+Assume the restaurant achieves 85% of projected revenue during its first year, a common outcome once opening excitement fades and the market settles into its normal rhythm.

 Neither pays rent.